The Eight Paths

 - Placed or won in a recognized engineering/build competition (FIRST, VEX, Science Olympiad build, youth maker fair with judges)

-- had a built project published by a maker publication, or featured with editorial independence (Make Magazine, Hackaday, Adafruit, etc.)
+- Had a built project published by a maker publication, or featured with editorial independence (Make Magazine, Hackaday, Adafruit, etc.)

-- filed a patent or received a design recognition from a professional body
+- Filed a patent or received a design recognition from a professional body

-- built something that was adopted, used, or iterated on by people outside your family
+- Built something that was adopted, used, or iterated on by people outside your family

 Capstone